CX (noise reduction)

 CX is a noise reduction system for recorded analog audio.
 It was developed by CBS Laboratories (a division of CBS) in the late 1970s as a low-cost competitor to other noise reduction (NR) systems such as dbx disc and High-Com II, and was officially introduced in 1981.
 The name CX was derived from "Compatible eXpansion", a feature of the technique.

+CX is a companding system: the dynamic range of the signal is reduced before being written to the medium, then recovered (expanded) afterwards.
+Such a combination reduces the effect of noise on the resulting signal and expands the dynamic range that can be practically used.
+Directly playing the recording without the corresponding expander still results in an acceptable sound, hence the claim of being compatible.